Sanofi-IADC/glisten/docs/guide/index.md

 ### Dashboard component

-Insert on page the following comonent
+Insert on page the following component

 ```html
 <template>